sanjeevkpune/java-backend-bootcamp/session-02-big-picture/README.md

 Java should be set in PATH variable so that it is available to all the programs easily without needing the absolute path of java program.

-JAVA_HOME variable is used by many java programs and it is advised to setup same.
+JAVA_HOME variable is used by many java programs, and it is advised to set up same.

-Steps to setup:
+Steps to set up:

 1. Press Windows + r key to open ‘Run’ window and type in sysdm.cpl.